stanpak/eventer/README.md

-# Eventer - the Comprehensive Even and Error Handling Framework
+# Eventer - the Comprehensive Event and Error Handling Framework

 ## Symptoms of a Problem